EiroaMD/datathon_nov_19/README.md

 ## Ideas and hypothesis
 	* Does calorie content have correlation with quality?
-	* Does calorie content have correlation with quality?
 	* Has the baking temperature something to do with perceived quality?

 ## Data preparation